First-time homebuyer? Here’s what you’ll need to know…

 Option 2: Buy a used home

-Although a “fixer-upper” might sound appealing, older homes can take extra work in regard to maintenance and repairs.
-Some people may be drawn to the idea of being able to move in immediately, but remember, that may come with a significant host of possible issues: older building materials and appliances, greater risk of leaks and drafts, the inability to tailor your home to your needs, and an overall less energy-efficient home.
+Although a fixer-upper might sound appealing, older homes can require extra work for maintenance and repairs.
+Even if a used home gives you the flexibility to move sooner, it may come with a significant host of possible issues: older building materials and appliances, greater risk of leaks and drafts, the inability to personalize your space, and an overall less energy-efficient home.
 Used homes will often cost less per square foot than a new home, but updating for energy efficiency or more modern features can become costly.
 It may be worth considering a new home to save yourself money and headaches down the line.

 How should I prepare for my home search?

 Think about what space you’ll need now and in your future.
-It may be based on the next five or 10 years, or it may be based on your phase of life.
+It may be based on the next five or 10 years, or it may be based on your current phase of life.
 Are you newlyweds, starting a family, combining families or empty nesters?
 How big does your house need to be to accommodate the future?
+Do you prefer a one- or two-story floor plan?

 Features:

-Make a list of what your perfect home will provide you and your family.
+Make a list of what your ideal home will offer you and your family.
 Do you need a two-car garage?
-Do you need a fenced-in yard for your fur babies?
-Will you need railings or ramps for a family member with a disability?
+A yard for the kids?
+A large modern kitchen for cooking and entertaining?

 Energy efficiency: